Sleeping Beauty Gene Expression Vector

 Overview

-This vector system is derived from the Tc1/mariner superfamily of transposons which were originally isolated from fish genomes and have been transpositionally inactive due to the accumulation of mutations.
+This system is derived from the Tc1/mariner superfamily of transposons, which were originally isolated from fish genomes and have been transpositionally inactive due to the accumulation of mutations.
 The sleeping beauty transposon was reconstructed by eliminating such inactivating mutations from sequences of Tc1/mariner transposons found in salmonids.
 The development of this synthetic transposon has provided a highly efficient transposon-based method for achieving transgenesis and insertional mutagenesis in vertebrates.

 For further information about this vector system, please refer to the papers below.